machanism-org/machai/ghostwriter/src/site/markdown/act.md

 - An absolute path to a TOML file can be used as the file name; in this case, hierarchy using  classpath resources on the is not supported.
 - Organize your output so that each act is easy to identify and understand.
 - Ensure your descriptions are user-friendly and help the reader quickly determine the function and appropriate use case for each act.
+- Include a link to [Act-Driven Workflows (ADW)](https://machanism.org/act/index.html) for users who want to learn more.
 -->

 # The Act